jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/ESPM_and_ESSJ.rst

    JTAG port on the ESSJ board

-2. Connect the cable between the target board and the ESXX programmer.
+2. Connect the cable between the target board and the ESXX programmer, then power on the target by turning on the controller power switch.
+Both ESPM and ESSJ are powered by the dVRK Si controller through dSIB-Si.
+Once you become familiar with the connectors, you may connect with target powered on.

 .. warning::